annaesvensson/yellow-help/yellow-style-guide.md

 * A `navigation` is automatically generated from content folders - not "menu bar".
 * The `page settings` can be configured at the top of each page - not "front matter".
 * A `shortcut` is a way to extend Markdown with additional features - not "shortcode".
-* A `static generator` makes the entire website in advance, instead of waiting for the request.
+* A `static generator` makes the entire website in advance, instead of waiting for a request.
 * The `system settings` contain the settings of the website and of all installed extensions.
 * A `theme` is a CSS file, it may come with additional images, fonts, JavaScript and so on.
 * A `web editor` allows you to edit a website in a `web browser` - not "admin panel".